MicrosoftDocs/azure-docs/articles/app-service/security-baseline.md

 >[!NOTE]
 > To revise the text in this section, update the [underlying Work Item](https://dev.azure.com/AzureSecurityControlsBenchmark/AzureSecurityControlsBenchmarkContent/_workitems/edit/4473).

-**Guidance**: While data identification, classification, and loss prevention features are not yet available for App Service, you can reduce the data exfiltration risk from the virtual network by removing all rules where destination uses a 'tag' for Internet or Azure services.
+**Guidance**: While data identification, classification, and loss prevention features are not yet available for App Service, you can reduce the data exfiltration risk from the virtual network by removing all rules where the destination uses a 'tag' for Internet or Azure services.

-Microsoft manages the underlying infrastructure for App Service and has implemented strict controls to prevent the loss or exposure of customer data.
+Microsoft manages the underlying infrastructure for App Service and has implemented strict controls to prevent the loss or exposure of your data.

 - [Understand customer data protection in Azure](../security/fundamentals/protection-customer-data.md)